-To evict a tenant, you'll first need to have a legal cause, such as a tenant failing to pay rent or another lease violation.
+To evict a tenant, you'll first need to have a legal cause, such as a renter failing to pay rent or another rental agreement violation.
 Next, you'll need to serve them with an eviction notice.
-Moreover, depending on the action they take, you may need to take the eviction process a notch higher by heading over to court.
+Moreover, depending on the action they take, you may need to take the Oklahoma eviction process a notch higher by heading over to court.

 If need further help consider hiring professional legal services or an experienced management company.
 Contact our team at Draper Realty for support.